 After visiting South Osborne’s Solera you’ll probably wish all your future cocktails were: a) this good and b) served in an 'accidentally on purpose ship-themed room' that is located behind a secret door.

 The latest concept from MDS Restaurant Group (Sous Sol, Rudy’s Eat & Drink, Tabula Rasa) is hidden within Tabula Rasa.
 To find it, you’ll have to walk the corridor past the kitchen and enter via a wall of records.

-Unlike some speakeasies, there’s no password to get in (you in fact check in with the Tabula Rasa host, and it’s walk-in only), but what awaits really seems like a whole new world — one filled with plush chairs and bar stools, a design that keeps your eye exploring and a large bar where you can get tasty share plates and pintxos from a dim sum-style checklist menu (yes, you get a little pencil!) and top-notch drinks that Dan Aykroyd approves of.
+Unlike some speakeasies, there isn't a password to get in (in fact, you'll check in with the Tabula Rasa host), but what awaits really seems like a whole new world — one filled with plush chairs and bar stools, a design that keeps your eyes exploring and a large bar where you can get tasty share plates and pintxos from a dim sum-style checklist menu (yes, you get a little pencil!) and top-notch drinks that Dan Aykroyd approves of.

 Above the bar Turkish light fixtures laid the foundation of this fun mish mash that is like a retro cabin that has been taken over by a chic cocktail bar.